JosephEoff/josepheoff.github.io/_posts/2019-08-18-Diode_Capacitors_Volts_Pt4.md

 I'll show you.

-Lets look at the voltage on the capacitors feeding each stage.
+Let's look at the voltage on the capacitors feeding each stage.

 |Capacitor|DC Voltage|
 |---------|----------|